emcdo411/ceco-executive-brief/README.md

 ## Author

-Prepared by Erwin Maurice McDonald as a private executive-introduction asset for Ken Jones.
+Prepared by Erwin Maurice McDonald as a private executive-introduction asset for Kevin Jones.